As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 10 – Vivaplex, Cobalt Blue, Glass Bottle Set

 This is a fantastic set if you are throwing a smaller essential oil party and need just a few supplies.
-This is what is included in this Vivaplex Cobalt Blue Glass Bottle Set – 16oz (x2), 8oz (x2) with Trigger Sprayers.
-4oz (x4), 2oz (x4) with Fine Mist Sprayers, 10 ml Stainless steel Roller Bottles (x4) – Plus Accessories.
-That’s everything you need to make a few essential oil gifts but only in smaller quantities.
+The Vivaplex Cobalt Blue Glass Bottle Set includes a variety of glass bottles – 4 roll-on bottles and a mix of large and small bottles with and without sprays plus accessories.
+That’s everything you need if you’re planning on making just a few essential oil gifts.

 11 – Essential Oil Labels